- Adults ages 18 and over can take hunter education online and receive their hunter education certification.

 - Adults are welcome to join the field days as well but are not required to do so.

 - Parents/Guardians may stay with their student during field day

 - Students must study the Today’s Hunter in Oregon student manual and complete the provided 32-page workbook.
 Workbook will be graded by an approved instructor.
 The completed workbook is required for admittance to the field day.

 Hunter education field day classes are taught by volunteer instructors.
 Class availability close to the hunting seasons may be limited.
-Consider the Mentor Youth Hunter Program if you can’t finish a hunter safety class before hunting season and are under 14 years old.
+Consider the Mentor Youth Hunter Program if you can’t finish a hunter safety class before hunting season and are between the ages 9 - 15.

 These programs are funded by the Federal Aid in Wildlife Restoration Act (Pittman-Robertson) and the Federal Aid in Sport Fish Restoration Act (Wallop-Breaux).